dceejay/RedMap/README.md

 - v2.11.1 - Better handle KML point info - add popup.
 - v2.11.0 - Add option to smooth tracks using bezier curves.
 - v2.10.0 - Save latest position to browser for refresh if in iframe/dashboard.
 Allow fractional Zoom levels.
-- v2.9.0 - Let weblinks be an array of links.
-Add more info to readme about Mapservers.
-- v2.8.9 - Only load cgi module if we have a local mapserv file.
-- v2.8.8 - Change length of speed leader to show where you will be in 1 min if speed in m/s.
-- v2.8.7 - Delay start of ui widget.
-- v2.8.6 - Better checking of type property before guessing it's geojson.
-Issue #153
-- v2.8.4 - Add addToForm(n,v) option and $form - to make contextmenu form submission easier.
-- v2.8.3 - Let feedback include lat lon for context menu on general map.
-- v2.8.2 - Improve direction handling of 3d objects.
-- v2.8.1 - Fix old tracks re-appearing afer hide/show.
-Issue #135
-- v2.8.0 - Align vector with `track`, prioritise hdg and heading over bearing.
-Add old location to move action.

 - see [CHANGELOG](https://github.com/dceejay/RedMap/blob/master/CHANGELOG.md) for full list of changes.